arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ## Overview

-The Arduino Opta is equipped with the industry standard RS485 protocol.
+The Arduino Opta is equipped with the industry standard RS485 interface.
 Making use of this feature is made easy with the help of the Arduino IDE and the [ArduinoRS485 library](https://www.arduino.cc/reference/en/libraries/arduinors485/).
-This tutorial will go through the steps to get this protocol up and running using two Optas and the Arduino IDE.
-Going through some important functions in the library and show a example sketch that makes use of the library and RS485 protocol.
+This tutorial will go through the steps to get the Modbus RTU protocol up and running using two Optas connected via RS485 and the Arduino IDE.
+Going through some important functions in the library and show an example sketch that makes use of the library and RS485 interface.

 ## Goals